Tess (1979)

 Natasha Kinkski is mesmerising in the lead role.
 She says little but conveys great presence.

-Long and luxurious, it looks fantastic and the 186-minute running time never seems long.
+Long and luxurious, it looks fantastic and the 186-minute running time never seems excessive.

 Jude (1996)